 Because a successful DevOps implementation requires fast feedback loops that enable a rapid cadence of continuously improving deployments.
 And in companies that do not implement DevOps correctly, these feedback loops break and the DevOps/Development chasm that was always there haunts developers who continue to chase elusive Production errors.

-.NET Debugging on Production is a whole different ball-game
+Live Debugging in Production is a whole different ball-game

 A pre-Production system is a controlled environment, so when something goes wrong, it’s relatively easy to reproduce the error and get all the debug information needed to fix it.
 In many cases, the developer can run the relevant code in her local debugger and step through the error execution flow to find the root cause.
 In Production, things change dramatically.